Color Managed Workflow¶

 Color management is, dryly put, a set of systems that tries to have the same color translate properly between color devices.

-It usually works by attempting to covert a color to the reference color space XYZ.
+It usually works by attempting to convert a color to the reference color space XYZ.
 XYZ is a coordinate system that has a spot for all colors that the average human eye can see.

 From XYZ it can then be translated back into another device space, such as RGB (for screens), or CMYK (for printers).

 Krita has two systems dedicated to color management.
 On the one hand, we have lcms2, which deal with ICC profiles, and on the other, we have OCIO, which deal with LUT color management.